dalehenrich/setup-superDoit/README.md

+# setup-superDoit

-# setup-superDoit - "Just enough javascript to use GemStone smalltalk for everything else"
+## Just enough javascript to use GemStone Smalltalk for everything else

 This GitHub Action sets up [superDoit] for using GemStone Smalltalk scripts in GitHub Actions.
 After running setup-superDoit, the system is setup to run .solo scripts.